Avokadoen/changelog_writer/readme.md

 ```

 # why am i doing this
-For personal use i would find this system helpful in allowing me to maintain any changelog and also multiple in different format in the same project (i.e a webpage that has a public html changelog and a md repository changelog).
+For personal use i would find this system helpful in allowing me to maintain any changelog and also multiple in different formats in the same project (i.e a webpage that has a public html changelog and a md repository changelog).

 But more importanly I would like to create this to learn more rust.